 Please note that we will not be able to ship orders out 9/24 – 10/1.
 We will try to get all orders out on 10/2.
 Thank you for your patience.

 Shipping to U.S. Addresses

-Prices include Media Mail shipping, which can take up to 2 weeks.
-Please call our office at 1-855-232-6639 if you would like faster Priority Mail shipping.
+Book prices include Media Mail shipping, which can take up to 2 weeks.
+Please call our office at 1-855-232-6639 if you would like to pay for faster Priority Mail shipping.

 Shipping outside the U.S.

 If you do not have a U.S. address, then please select the “International” price option in the drop down menus.
 Unfortunately, international shipping rates are rapidly increasing year to year.
 Shipping rates also vary from country to country and if we determine that we will not be able to cover our costs on an order, then we may refund your purchase.

 - The first simple step toward protecting our pollinators is to provide the flowers they need, using no pesticides.
 This field guide identifies the plants that honey bees and native bees – as well as butterflies, moths, and hummingbirds – find most nutritious, including flowers, trees, shrubs, herbs, and pasture plants.
 Paperback, 239 pages, $17 to U.S. addresses, $37 to international addresses.

 - Attracting Native Pollinators: Protecting North America’s Bees and Butterflies